KazaiMazai/Puredux/README.md

 - Offloads work to the background
 - Thread safety
 - Side effects via actions interceptor

-Check out the [PureduxStore Docs](Docs/PureduxStore.md) for more details.

 ### SwiftUI & UIKit Bindings

 SwiftUI & UIKit bindings to connect UI to Puredux Store